ardanlabs/gotraining/topics/go/language/interfaces/README.md

 * Interfaces are reference types, don't share with a pointer.
 * This is how we create polymorphic behavior in go.

+## Quotes

+_"Polymorphism means that you write a certain program and it behaves differently depending on the data that it operates on." - Tom Kurtz (inventor of BASIC)_

 ## Links

 https://golang.org/doc/effective_go.html#interfaces